rmahathi/nasscom-soc-design-and-planning/README.md

 </div>
 <br />

-Commands for tkcon window to set grid as tracks of local layer
+Commands for tkcon window to set grid as tracks of locali layer

 ```tcl
 # Get syntax for grid command